-9.16 Communication/interface
+9.19 Communication/interface

 Communication/interface Serial ports Isolated RS-232C.
 For data communication via the Servo Communication Interface (SCI) Information regarding connector wiring is available from Maquet.
-Servo Communication Interface (SCI) A protocol for data communication with external devices Alarm output connection (option) Isolated 4-pin modular connector for communication of all active alarms Switching capability: Max 40 V DC, Max 500 mA, Max 20 W Information regarding connector wiring is available from Maquet.
-Data Transfer via USB port Non-isolated For transfer of trends, logs, screen shots and recordings to a USB memory stick and for service purposes.
+Servo Communication Interface (SCI) A protocol for data communication with external devices Alarm output connection Isolated 4-pin modular connector for communication of all active alarms Switching capability: Max 40 V DC, Max 500 mA, Max 20 W Information regarding connector wiring is available from Maquet.
+Data Transfer via USB port Non-isolated For transfer of trends, logs, screen shots and recordings to a USB memory stick VGA port Non-isolated External monitors should be isolated from the ventilator system.
+This can be achieved if the connected monitor is powered via a medical grade transformer.
+The secondary monitor output is not to be relied on for alarms.
 Ethernet port Isolated The network connection (LAN) port is for service use, and should only be used by personnel trained and authorized by Maquet.